sentimentalbryan/swebsocket/README.md

-weberknecht - Java WebSocket Client Library
+SWebsocket - Scala WebSocket Client Library
 ===========================================

 SWebsocket is a blocking websocket client with a handy Scala wrapper.